 Asbestos Horror Show Is Main Feature at Western Australia Cinema

-Moviegoers to the Piccadilly Cinema in Perth, Western Australia, hoping for a spot of light entertainment could find themselves involved in a real-life drama soon following the recent disclosure that deteriorating asbestos sheeting on the roof of the building may be posing a risk to patrons.
+Moviegoers to the Piccadilly Cinema in Perth, Western Australia, hoping for a bit of light entertainment, could find themselves involved in a real-life drama soon following the recent disclosure that deteriorating asbestos sheeting on the roof of the building may be posing a risk to patrons.

 The Piccadilly Cinema (formally known as the Piccadilly Theatre) is a landmark in Australia.
 The cinema forms an integral part of the Piccadilly Arcade (a shopping mall) and was built in 1938, linking Hay Street to Murray Street in the Perth CBD (central business district).

 In the interwar period, Art Deco was very popular, and the Piccadilly Cinema was one of a number of cinemas built to this design at the time.
 Once completed, it had a seating capacity of over 1,000 and was the first cinema to have air conditioning.

 The Piccadilly Cinema, affectionately known as the “Grand Old Dame” of cinemas, is now the only cinema operating in the Perth CBD and is listed on the State Heritage Register.

 Quite by chance, I went to the Piccadilly Cinema recently with a friend.
 We chose this cinema because it was the only one showing “Iron Man 3” at a time that was suitable to us.